Washington County DUI Court Process

 2. Pre-Trial Hearings

-• Typical Plea Deals in Washington: Plea deals can vary significantly based on the specific facts of your case, your prior criminal record, and the prosecutor's policies.
+- Typical Plea Deals in Washington County: Plea deals can vary significantly based on the specific facts of your case, your prior criminal record, and the prosecutor's policies.
 Common plea deals might involve pleading guilty to reckless driving (a less serious offense than DUI) or accepting a reduced sentence in exchange for pleading guilty to DUI.
 Your attorney will be best positioned to advise you on the likelihood of a favorable plea deal.

 3. Trial (If No Plea Deal)

 Georgia DUI penalties can vary based on prior offenses.
-Here's a general overview for a first offense.
-Remember, these are general guidelines.
-Your specific penalties could vary.
+Here's a general overview. *Remember, these are general guidelines.
+Your specific penalties could vary.### First Offense

-• Jail time: 24 hours to 12 months (most first offenders serve significantly less jail time, often probation).
+- Jail time: According to GA law § 40-6-391, jail time ranges from 24 hours to 12 months (most first offenders serve significantly less jail time, often probation).

-• License suspension: Up to 12 months.
+- License suspension: According to GA law § 40-6-391, license suspension is up to 12 months.
 A limited driving permit may be available under certain circumstances.

 Second Offense